knewyousir/webFEF-session7/README.md

 ### Media Query - Mobile First

-Add a media query to hide the paragraphs on small screens:
+Add a media query to hide the paragraphs on small screens.

+_header.scss:

 ```
 	p {